 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

-Why I Love This Blood Orange & Wheat Berry Salad Recipe
+Why I Love This Farro Salad Recipe

-My Four Salad Rules
+My 4 Salad Rules

 - I always serve my salads on a large platter.
 Yotam Ottolenghi always seems to have the most beautiful food, displayed simply on dishes.
 So I figured: why not do this in my own kitchen?
 A platter allows the salad greens to be spread out, presented in their full beauty, and not smashed into a bowl.